 - Activity Description: Detailed output for the Audit Log entry, i.e. the IP of the user who logged in, the details of the newly added host, etc.

 - Changelog: The Change Log comment for that specific configuration change (only shown when this feature is enabled).

-- Action column: Optional additional actions to perform specific activity related to the entry, such as a 'Restore' button for configuration
+- Action column: Optional additional actions to perform a specific activity related to the entry, such as a 'Restore' button for configuration

 Note: For users to be able to view the audit log, they will need ADMINACCESS and CONFIGUREVIEW permissions.
 See the section Adding a New Role for more information.